nz-social-investment-agency/sia_analytical_processes/scripts/siu_coding_style_guide_v1.0.md

 * top_level_folder
       + docs (documentation to go in here)
       + examples (use this if you want a complete self contained example to be provided)
-      + gitignore (anything we dont want to be seen in a public repo goes in here)
+      + dev (anything in development that we dont want to be seen in our public repo goes in here)
       + include (any code that you would like to reuse from other projects go in here)
       + logs (used for long SAS processes that won't fit in the GUI log)
       + output (summary statistics, model output etc)